cliren/react-native-hackathon/docs/introduction/README.md

 This book guides you through the basic setup required to get started with React Native (this might be a duplication of the React Native docs but having all the required information offline helps).

-Follow the below setup instructions for iOS and android to get started.